-For others it is hard work especially if you are getting on in years.
-But you can get some mechanised ones that make turning easier.
+For others, it is hard work especially if you are getting on in years.
+But you can get some mechanized ones that make turning easier.

 You often need two of these systems so you can let one sit for a few months to fully decompose before you empty it.
 While this is happening you fill the other one up.

 This can be a good system if you have a large amount of green and brown waste to dispose of and have the space to fit this system.
 But like the bay system it takes a lot of waste to produce a small amount of soil.

 If you are only filling it with green and brown waste then a bay system would be just as good though you not have the space and will have to watch out for snakes and rats nesting in the warm compost.

 4. Worm Farm Composting

 The worms produce castings concentrated with nutrients lower in nitrogen compared to other composting methods.

-Worm farms can be utilised even if you have no garden.
+Worm farms can be utilized even if you have no garden.